 Ensuring that you have a backup plan in case of such wifi disasters will saver you a lot of stress and worry whenever it does hit you – and it will, eventually.
 Scoping out a nearby coffee shop or location that lets you stay as long as you pay will ease much of these worries.

-Furthermore, investing in reliable internet connection should be top of your priorities.
+Furthermore, investing in reliable internet connection like Spectrum internet should be top of your priorities.
 You might not think about it until it happens, especially if you are in a coworking space.
 Too many connections can throttle the speed and cause downtime, so getting the best deal for a fair price will save you any headaches later.

 Those who live on the gust of the wind, going wherever life takes them are often considered to not have a real job.
 Talking with people who have only known the office lifestyle may not entirely understand what it is that you do, and so will bombard you with questions about the future.